spruce-bruce/aaronbruce.com/site/src/content/post/debt-budgeting/index.md

 publishDate: "August 21, 2023"
 description: "Engineering leaders and developers are responsible for securing budget for quality improvements"
 tags: ["management", "quality"]
+coverImage:
+  src: "./header.jpg"
+  alt: "Bacon and eggs on a diner grill"
 ---
 ---
 "We can't fix it.
 They won't let us take the time to work on fixing things."